US inflation at new 40-year high as price increases spread

 How long these trends — higher wages, extra savings and rising card debt — enable Americans to keep spending will help determine whether a recession can be avoided.
 To cool inflation, spending growth must be slowed.

 For lower-income Americans, there are signs it’s already slowing.
-Walmart said customers are shifting down to cheaper items, while sales are picking up at retailers that cater to budget-conscious shoppers, like dollar stores.
+Sales are weakening at retailers that cater to budget-conscious shoppers, like dollar stores.
+Walmart said customers are shifting down to cheaper items.

 Research by the Bank of America Institute, which uses anonymous data from millions of their customers’ credit and debit card accounts, shows gasoline eating up a larger share of budgets.